alvincrespo/blog/content/blog/til-episode-5/index.md

 ---

-Today I was working on getting testimonials on my personal site, to do this I had to learn about ["sourcing"](https://www.gatsbyjs.org/docs/recipes/sourcing-data) and "querying" data in GatsbyJs.
+Today I was working on getting testimonials on my personal site, to do this I had to learn about ["sourcing"](https://www.gatsbyjs.org/docs/recipes/sourcing-data), ["transforming"](https://www.gatsbyjs.org/docs/recipes/transforming-data) and ["querying"](https://www.gatsbyjs.org/docs/recipes/querying-data) data in GatsbyJs.
 It took a couple of steps, but I was eventually able to get to a point where I could manage this data as a separate file.

 The [first step](https://github.com/alvincrespo/groggy/commit/cb561b043384a3dac6319ada17456e0c06dc9f57) in this process was following along in the ["Sourcing Data"](https://www.gatsbyjs.org/docs/recipes/sourcing-data) guide.